Shane O'Donnell

-Shane O'Donnell (born 15 June 1994) is an Irish hurler who played as a forward for the Clare senior team.
+Shane O'Donnell (born 15 June 1994) is an Irish hurler who plays as a forward for the Clare senior team.

-Born in Ennis, County Clare, O'Donnell first arrived on the inter-county scene at the age of sixteen when he first linked up with the Clare minor team, before later lining out with the under-21 side.
+Born and bred in Ennis, Co Clare O'Donnell first arrived on the inter-county scene at the age of sixteen when he first linked up with the Clare minor team, before later lining out with the under-21 side.
 He made his senior debut in the 2013 Waterford Crystal Cup.
-O'Donnell has since gone on to play a key part for Clare, and has won one All-Ireland medal and one Waterford Crystal Cup medal.
+O'Donnell has since gone on to play a key part for Clare, and has won two All-Ireland medals, two National Hurling League medals and one Waterford Crystal Cup medal.

 At club level O'Donnell plays with Éire Óg, Ennis.
 He missed the 2019 National Hurling League as he was awarded a Fulbright Scholarship to Harvard University in the US.
+He won Clare SHC Final for Eire Og on 5/10/2025.

 Playing career

 Inter-county

 O'Donnell made his senior debut during the pre-season Waterford Crystal Cup in 2013.
 It was a successful campaign for Clare, as a 1-21 to 1-13 defeat of Tipperary gave O'Donnell a winners' medal in that competition.
 Later that year he made his championship debut at left corner-forward in a Munster quarter-final defeat of Waterford.
 The rest of the championship campaign saw O'Donnell dropped from the starting fifteen for several games, however, he was a late addition at full-forward for Clare's All-Ireland final replay against Cork.
 His selection seemed surprising but was justified, as O'Donnell scored a hat-trick of goals in the first nineteen minutes of the game.

 Further goals from Conor McGrath and Darach Honan secured a 5-16 to 3-16 victory following a classic championship decider.
 The win gave O'Donnell an All-Ireland medal, while he was also named man of the match.

 In October 2013, O'Donnell won the Opel Player of the Month Award for September.

 In June 2021, he received a heavy blow when training with the Clare team that left him with a serious concussion.
 It ruled him out of the 2021 Championship.

 He returned to the Clare panel in March 2022.

+On 21 July 2024, he started in the full-forward line as Clare won the All-Ireland for the first time in 11 years after an extra-time win against Cork by 3-29 to 1-34, claiming their fifth All-Ireland title.
+O'Donnell won his third All Star and was selected as GAA/GPA Hurler of the Year at the end of the 2024 season.

 Personal life

-O’Donnell completed a PhD in Microbiology in 2021.
+O’Donnell completed his degree in UCC where he was a Quercus Scholar.
+He completed a PhD in Microbiology in 2021.
 Between 2018 and 2019, he spent six months in Harvard University as the recipient of a Fulbright scholarship.